starhelios/simplero-rails-react-tailwind/README.md

-# README
+# Take Home Project

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## About

+Take home is a simple lightweight community platform that allows people to create & join “Groups”.
+A group can either be Public(Anyone can join), Private(People can request to join, but they have to be accepted by the creator).
+Users can join multiple groups and create posts on groups they’re a member of, Other members can join the discussion by commenting on a post and reply to comments.
+The creator of group can modify or delete groups, posts and comments.
+He can also remove members that currently have access to group.

+## Technologies Used

+- Rails 7
+- Stimulus
+- React
+- Tailwind CSS
+- ViewComponent
+- FontAwesome
-- Ruby version
+- ActionCable/WebSockets

+## Instalation Guidelines

+Please follow the steps to setup project locally:

-  Make sure you have ruby-3.1.0 installed.
+- Make sure you have ruby-3.1.0 installed.
 Or use rvm to configure it.

-- Yarn version
-  1.22.19

-- System dependencies

-- Configuration

-- Database creation
+- Take pull from repo https://github.com/starhelios/rails-react-test-assessment.git

-  copy .env.example to .env
+- Copy .env.example to .env
-  update the DB connection variables.
+  update the DB connection and email smtp variables.

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- Run Locally
+- Run Following commands

 ```
 bundle install
-yarn
+rails db:create
+rails db:migrate
+rails db:seed #optional - to create set of dummy users
 ./bin/dev
 ```

+- Now application can be accessed at http://localhost:3000